 At the archaeology conference, when Malagarriga sat down after asking how such skeletons will be identified should more graves open, the broad-shouldered man wearing thick, dark rimmed glasses in the next seat began to tell him about recent advances in DNA recognition.
 That week, Roger Heredia Jornet, a forensic scientist for the police, was on holiday.
 “I saw this conference was happening.
 I thought: I’m in Barcelona; I’m on my holidays.
 I’m going to go.”

-Jornet began to explain to Malagarriga how common it is for countries to store DNA to identify the war dead.
-Jornet explained how in Argentina there is a DNA bank of 9,000 samples and how across the country there are over 50 centers where people can store their DNA for free.
-He explained how since 1999 in Bosnia and Herzegovina nearly 7,000 of the 8,000 victims of the Srebrenica massacre had been identified, along with another 10,000 people missing from the conflict in the Balkans where they have a DNA bank of over 27,000 samples.
+Jornet explained to Malagarriga how common it is for countries to store DNA to identify the war dead.
+In Argentina there is a DNA bank of 9,000 samples and how across the country there are over 50 centers where people can store their DNA for free.
+He noted how since 1999 in Bosnia and Herzegovina nearly 7,000 of the 8,000 victims of the Srebrenica massacre had been identified, along with another 10,000 people missing from the conflict in the Balkans where they have a DNA bank of over 27,000 samples.
 He also sighted Rwanda, Guatemala, and Germany.
 He explained how DNA testing was not only used in historic cases, but as he knew from his daily investigative police analysis, more recent ones, too, like in 9/11 and Hurricane Katrina.

 As the pair left the conference hall they shared family histories.
 Like Malagarriga, one of Jornet’s relatives went to war and never returned.
 “I grew up never knowing about my great grandparents,” Jornet says.
 “We didn’t ever speak about the war at home and what had actually happened to my great-grandfather.”
 Jornet’s great grandfather, Jaume Guinau Estivill, along with the other men from his Catalan village, was sent to the battlefront at the Ebro River, one of the bloodiest battle spots of the war.
 Killed at 32 years old by a mortar bomb, Jaume’s body was never found.